stats

 Returns:

-Variance of the data.
+Variance of the dataset, or 0 if empty

 Type